mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-01.md

 # Acknowledgments

 The authors would like to thank Peter Cautley and Anatolii Pererva for providing the appendix example.
+Professor Declan O'Sullivan and Brad Peters for providing review comments.

 # Appendix